Filaga-Pizza-in-Chelsea-Market

 Chief among these is the Tie-Dye pizza, which is a transcendent blend of vodka sauce, tomato sauce, pesto, and fresh mozzarella.

 As an indecisive Libra, this sauce combo is my platonic ideal.
 But truly you can’t go wrong at Rubirosa, where the flavorful pies are accompanied by a fantastic selection of charcuterie and homemade pasta.
+And if a few of the pizzas sound great, you’re in luck as they let you do 50/50 on a pie!

 In an extremely thoughtful feature, Rubirosa offers their desserts to-go, so fear not about chowing down and taking home your last course at one of the finest pizza places in Manhattan!